 For ages it seemed as though I only saw blogs that had names made up of something-and-something.
 Usually the two things that were placed in juxtaposition to illustrate just how different this person was.

 Wow, she likes/does/is those two different things?
 That’s AMAZING!
 I want to be her friend!
 Ok, you get my drift.

-If you see too many blogs with names that look the same, don’t bother using that cookie cutter.
+Basically, if you see too many blogs with names that look the same, don’t bother using that cookie cutter.

 If you end up going super-specific in any sense, just be prepared to pick and stick, or you’ll end up with a fair amount of inner turmoil, which you could always blog about, I guess.